 But the news is not good.
 The results of The 2012 Towers Watson Global Workforce Study indicate that 43% of the global workforce is either detached or actively disengaged.

 If you are a manager, these numbers should alarm you.
 Perhaps you’ve had discussions about it or even tried to do something.

-But before you focus further on your employees, it’s a good idea to take a step back . . . → Read More: First Engage Yourself: 7 Ways to Increase Your Own Engagement and Satisfaction
+But before you focus further on your employees, it’s a good idea to take a step back and . . . → Read More: First Engage Yourself: 7 Ways to Increase Your Own Engagement and Satisfaction